gemfire/gemfire-developer-website/content/blog/oql.md

 Care should be taken when working with methods implemented in languages like Java where arbitrary methods (and even "getters") can cause data mutation and other side effects.
-Since OQL is declarative, the order of expression evaluation is not always predictable or prescribed, it works best when the methods invoked in the query language are pure "read-only" functions, returning values without causing side effects.
+Since OQL is declarative, the order of expression evaluation is not always predictable or prescribed;
+it works best when the methods invoked in the query language are pure "read-only" functions, returning values without causing side effects.